 Additionally, Fiverr displays reviews on this seller and their package at the bottom.
 So you can go through the reviews and make sure that this seller is top-notch.

-My suggestion is to not pick the first seller you see; go through them, compare their packages, reviews, gigs, and even the seller’s bio.
+My suggestion is to not pick the first seller you see; go through them, and compare their packages, reviews, gigs, and even the seller’s bio.
 Not only do you want to make sure that their package is right for you but you also want to make sure that personality and workflow fit yours.

 After going through many sellers you finally found a couple that you like, but you’re not 100% ready to purchase their service because you still have a few unanswered questions.
 Well, Fiverr has got you covered with that as well.

 Under the “About The Seller” section, there’s a button that says “Contact Me”.
 You can message them with any questions you may have and give an explanation of what you are working on.
-At the top it will give you the information on their average response time, some are longer than others depending on the seller’s schedule.
+At the top it will give you information on their average response time, some are longer than others depending on the seller’s schedule.

 Once you have asked and they have answered your questions and it’s looking like it’s a perfect match, you can go ahead and purchase their package and let the process begin.
 You are then one step closer to publishing your book, and with outside help, this book creation journey will be that much easier.